puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 The power of a magic word is never as simple as it seems.
 Any wizard worth his beard has a at least a few arcane tomes lying around the tower.
 The pages of these books (if you can decode the cryptic runes) tell of the bonds between the syllables of a spell and the elements under its influence.
 As an aspirant in the mystical arts of Puppet, you must learn of these things in order to type the words of power with confidence and wisdom.

-We'll begin with the fundamental set of types that Puppet uses to describe an environment: **Resources**.
+We'll begin with **resources**, the fundamental set of types that Puppet uses to describe an environment.

 ## Anatomy of a Resource

-Effectively wrangling resources calls for an understanding Puppet's Domain-Specific Language (DSL).
-Build on the Ruby programming language, this DSL can be used to describe any resource you might encounter in the Elvium environment or elsewhere.
-Because the Puppet DSL is a **declarative** language rather than a **procedural** one, the descriptions themselves have the power to change the state of the environment.
-Use the DSL to paint a picture of what you want to see, and Puppet will make it so.

-Though there are many resource types that you can describe and manage with Puppet's DSL, we'll start with some essentials:
+Just as any individual cat or dog is a member of a species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource is a member of a **resource type**.
+Though Puppet allows you to describe and manipulate many different resource types, the following are some of the most common:

 * `user` A user account
 * `file` A specific file